therealkirko/therealkirko/README.md

 ## Since you're here... :)
 - 👋 Hi, I’m John Kirko
 - 🤓 I am a self-taught Software Engineer.
-- For the last 7+ years, I have put my effort in building awesome Software solutions/products, in collaboration with other awesome like minded individuals.
+- For the last 8+ years, I have put my effort in building awesome Software solutions/products, in collaboration with other awesome like minded individuals.
 This has seen me grow to my current level of **Integration Specialist**
 - 👀 I’m interested in:
     - Software development
-    - Software as a Service (SaaS)
     - Software Architecture & Design
     - Web (3.0)
     - APIs design and development